fangohr/paper-supplement-ocaml-performance/README.md

 See the README files in the individual subdirectories for more details on the investigations performed and results obtained.

-Matteo Franchin, Hans Fangohr, 2016
+Matteo Franchin, Maximilian Albert, Hans Fangohr, 2016